OpenACC/openacc-training-materials/README.md

 Module 5 – Data Management with OpenACC

 In Module 4, we introduced students to a very basic solution to GPU data management.
-At the beginning of Module 5, we highlight the problems that this basic implementation has.
+At the beginning of [labs/module5](Module 5), we highlight the problems that this basic implementation has.
 The problem with our naïve solution is that there is far too many data transfers between the compute regions.
 Our program takes more time transferring data than it does computing our answer.
 We will have students remedy this by using explicit data management with the OpenACC data directive.

 Topics that will be covered are as follows:
 * OpenACC data directive/clauses